AUTHOR: Samuel Hinson, Drummond Leader for Cybersecurity Services

 Mapping to the latest payment card industry (PCI) data security standards (DSS) requirements is essential.
 PCI DSS compliance is important for all industries, including retail, health care, state and local governments, etc., if you store, process or transmit credit card data.

-At Drummond, we enable our clients take a security first approach to PCI DSS compliance by helping them incorporate continuous security and compliance practices into their organization, culture and daily operations.
+We help our clients incorporate continuous security and compliance practices into their organization, culture, and daily operations.